Sheila Coates Foundation

 Overview

 The Sheila Coates Foundation was registered as a charity in 2020 (charity number 1188092) to advance the education and mental health of children and young people in England who have autism.
-Founded by a successful fintech entrepreneur who benefitted from the late Sheila Coates' autism support service in Oxfordshire, the foundation honors her legacy of “respect and caring for each child and each family, combined with realism about their difficulties.”
-With an annual expenditure of £635,611 (year ending February 2025) and a team of 3 staff supported by 7 trustees, the foundation has distributed £1.8 million through rapid funding rounds, helping over 18,500 autistic students across 455 schools and colleges.
-The foundation emphasizes outcome-focused grantmaking with 98% of schools reporting positive impact within 5 months.
+Founded by a successful fintech entrepreneur who benefitted from the late Sheila Coates' autism support service in Oxfordshire, the foundation honours her legacy of “respect and caring for each child and each family, combined with realism about their difficulties.”
+The foundation operates rapid funding rounds, helping over 18,000 autistic students across mainstream secondary schools and colleges in England.
+The foundation emphasises outcome-focused grantmaking with upwards of 98% of schools reporting positive impact within 5 months.

 Funding Priorities